Jack in the Box

 - No-Sell: Jack can break out of the Ma'lak Box, something even the strongest archangel, Michael, cannot do.

 - Sealed Evil in a Can: Since there's no way to kill Jack, the Winchesters attempt to lure him into the Ma'lak box to at least contain him, as it was designed to imprison an archangel.
-Unfortunately, it turns out that it's not strong enough to contain a nephilim.
+Unfortunately, it turns out that it's not strong enough to contain an arch-nephilim.

 - Taken for Granite: Under Dumah's instruction Jack turns an atheist professor into a pillar of salt, Lot-style.